News

 August, 2009

-Visual Learning Company narrator and broadcast journalist, Nina Keck, delivers news, and is in the news!
+Visual Learning Systems' narrator and broadcast journalist, Nina Keck, delivers news, and is in the news!
 Vermont newspaper, The Rutland Herald, recognized her in their recent article, Voice of Vermont.
 Nina has received several Edward R. Murrow Awards honoring her outstanding achievements in journalism.
 Read more about Nina Keck and link to her articles on the Vermont Public Radio blog, The People of VPR.

 Producer/Owner, Brian Jerome